ColinSprows/readme-generator/Develop/README.md

 ## Tests

-to run tests, see instructions section of this README
+To run tests, see instructions section of this README

 ## Questions

 ColinSprows
 colin.sprows@gmail.com
-please email me if you need any additional instructions!
+Please email me if you need any additional instructions!